National Schools' Regatta: Queen Mother Challenge Cup (Ch.8+)

-Winners

 The Aylings Challenge Cup (ChG.8+)

-The Aylings Challenge Cup for Championship Girls Eights has become the blue riband event for junior sweep women, with increasing entries in recent years to match the increase of junior women's rowing across the UK.
-A notable success has been that of Headington School who retained the trophy for 9 consecutive years between 2009 and 2017.
-The Aylings Challenge Cup makes up one of the three trophies for the Junior Women's Eights Triple, including Girls' Ch8+ at Schools' Head of the River and the Peabody Cup at Henley Women's Regatta.
+The Aylings Challenge Cup for Championship Girls Eights has become the blue riband event for junior women, with increasing entries in recent years to match the increase of junior women's rowing across the UK.
+A notable success has been that of Headington School who retained the trophy for 9 consecutive years between 2009 and 2017 and have won the event a record 12 times.
+The Aylings Challenge Cup makes up one of the three trophies for the Junior Women's Eights Triple, including Girls' Ch8+ at Schools' Head of the River and the Prince Philip Challenge Trophy at Henley Royal Regatta.

-Winners

 Non-Championship Eights

 Non-Championship Eights (formerly the Child Beale trophy for First Eights) was an event for School and Club VIIIs and was traditionally entered by smaller and less well established or funded schools.
 There is a similar event named First Eights at Schools' Head of the River.
 The event was last held in 2019.
 One month later at Henley, Championship and Non-Championship eights race together in the Princess Elizabeth Challenge Cup.